GiTJiMz/GitDemoTimCorey/README.md

 # Git Demo Tim Corey
-This i a demo app for the Git course.
+This is a sample repository for the Git course.

 ##  How To Work With Git
 1.  git checkout main